-Shooting Sports is one of the most popular 4-H projects in Larimer County.
-And Larimer County has one of the largest Shooting Sports programs in the state of Colorado.
+Shooting Sports is one of the most popular 4-H projects in Larimer County, and Larimer County has one of the largest Shooting Sports programs in Colorado.

-Members learn how to care for and handle shooting sports equipment safely.
+Members learn to care for and safely handle shooting sports equipment.
 There are numerous options, from rifles to bows.
-Then members have the opportunity to hone their skills and test themselves by competing in the county shoot, and if they qualify, the Colorado 4-H State Shooting Sports Competition.
+Youth have the opportunity to hone their skills and test themselves by competing at the county shoot, and if they qualify, the Colorado 4-H State Shooting Sports Championships.

 News and Updates